syncfusion-content/javascript-docs/js/api/ejTreeMap.md

 ### levels `array`
 {:#members:levels}

-Specify levels of treemap for grouped visualization of datas
+Specify levels of treemap for grouped visualization of data

 #### Default Value